 #5 Grant Readiness:

-If you don’t have any money to pay for a consultant for services rendered, you’re not ready to happy for funding.
+If you don’t have any money to pay for a consultant for services rendered, you’re not ready for funding.
 Grants should never be an organization’s first dollar.
 You should be raising funds from individuals first: people who believe in your organization and are willing to make a contribution to get you started.

 #6 RED FLAG: